-(Million yei)
+(

 Previous consolidated fiscal year Consolidated fiscal year under review

-(From April 1, 2022 to March 31, 2023) (From April 1, 2023 to March 31, 2024)
+(From April 1, 2023 (From April 1, 2024

+to March 31, 2024) to March 31, 2025)

 Property, plant and equipment

-Buildings and Structures 85 93
+Buildings and Structures 93

-Total 85 93
+Total 93

 TSUGAMI PRECISION ENGINEERING INDIA PRIVATE LIMITED, which is a consolidated subsidiary of the Company, plans to transfer production from its existing factory to a new factory, and impairment losses were recognized in past fiscal years due to the write-down of the carrying amount of assets to the recoverable amount.
 However, the existing factory will operate longer than planned due to a delay in the construction of the new factory, and the recoverable amount is expected to increase.
-The expected increase in the recoverable amount is posted as a reversal of impairment losses in the previous consolidated fiscal year and consolidated fiscal year under review.
+The expected increase in the recoverable amount was posted as a reversal of impairment losses in the previous consolidated fiscal year.
 The recoverable amount is determined based on value in use.
 Future cash flows used to measure value in use were not discounted due to the short duration of the remaining period of use and the lack of materiality when determining the recoverable amount.